 In pursuit of compostable flexible packaging

-One of our key initiatives is to secure a functional and sustainable option for our heat sealable/flexible overwrap and pouch applications.
+One of the Packaging Collaborative’s key initiatives is to secure a functional and sustainable option for our heat sealable/flexible overwrap and pouch applications.
 This is an Achilles heel in the industry since many of the most sustainably minded companies in the world do not have an environmentally friendly, non-GMO option when it comes to flexible packages.

 We believe that the best way to address this significant challenge is to open source our work.
 Nearly every company is trying to accomplish a similar goal, and by working together, we have the chance to drive an industry shift toward a planet-friendly approach.